Questions & Answers

 A: Darkening only mascaras give you the most natural look, with no heavy mascara build-up.
 Thickening mascaras are made to increase the diameter of each lash for the most dramatic look.
 Lengthening mascaras separate and make lashes look longer for a classic look.
 Water-resistant mascaras generally hold up under tears, but come off during swimming.
 Waterproof mascaras stay put during swimming, but a make-up remover is recommended to remove it at the end of your day.

-A: Try using a lip liner to define lips when you want lip color to last an extra-long time.
+Try using a lip liner to define lips when you want lip color to last an extra-long time.
 For long-lasting lip color apply a light dusting of powder before applying lipstick.
-Or, try Outlast All-Day Lipcolor, in stay-true shades that outlast even pizza.

-A: To complement red best, don't "fight" with it.
+To complement red best, don't "fight" with it.
 Choose neutral shades, including sparkles, shimmers and flesh tones.
-For gorgeous eyes, stick with beiges or greys, silvers or golds, and play up your lashes with Triple Mascara.
+For gorgeous eyes, stick with beiges or gray, silver or gold, and play up your lashes with triple mascara.